Nakajima's creation operators and the Kirwan map: Adams-Riemann-Roch

 \end{cor}

 The rest of this section is devoted to the proof of Theorem \ref{tw:push}.
 First, we prove two lemmas. \begin{lemma} Let $cl^*$ be an arbitrary multiplicative class of $\Tt$-vector bundles.
 We have

-where $\pi: \Hilb{n,n+1} \to \Hilb{n+1}$ is the standard projection. \end{lemma} \begin{proof} It is enough to prove the formula after restriction to the fixed point set $\Hilb{n,n+1}^\TT$ (see Corrolary \ref{cor:localization2}).
+where $T^*_\pi$ is the relative cotangent bundle to the projection $\pi: \Hilb{n,n+1} \to \Hilb{n+1}$. \end{lemma} \begin{proof} It is enough to prove the formula after restriction to the fixed point set $\Hilb{n,n+1}^\TT$ (see Corrolary \ref{cor:localization2}).
 Let $\lambda$ be a partition and $(k,l)$ its corner.
 Let $cl^*$ be an arbitrary characteristic class.
 The description of tangent weights (see Section \ref{s:nested}) implies that

 as a virtual $\Tt$--representation.
 Therefore, the restriction of the left hand side of equation \eqref{w:Tpi} is equal to

 The restriction of the line bundle $\Q$ to the fixed point $\lambda,(k,l)$ is equal to $kt$, thus the restrictions of both sides of Equation \eqref{w:Tpi} are equal. \end{proof} \begin{lemma} Let $\L$ be an arbitrary $\Tt$-equivariant line bundle.
 For an integer $m\ge 2$ we have